toughpixels/toughpixels.github.io/content/website/index.md

 ### We're focused
 We believe that a small idea that becomes a real site is better than a big idea that only exists as fantasy.
 Because of this, we designed our 5-meeting site-building process to be focused on attainable steps to help you put a part of yourself out into the world.

+## Our Vibe
+We’ll work with you to help ???

+We’ll make your vision shine with a structured process ???

+If your idea is adding kindness and art into the world, we’ll be excited.

+If your not sure of how to represent your idea on a website, we can brainstorm ideas together.

+Or if you dont want to be put on the spot, we’ll give you ~journal prompts~ you can do on your own time.

 {{< calendly url="https://calendly.com/toughpixelsdev/meeting-1" text="Schedule a free meeting with us" type="btn btn-primary" >}}